 INTRODUCTION The Soviet President, Nikolai Podgorny, has promised Soviet help for the overthrow of what he called "colonial oppression" in Africa.

-INTRODUCTION The Soviet President, Nikolai Podgorny, has promised Soviet help for the overthrow of what he called "colonial oppression" in Africa.
+Background: INTRODUCTION The Soviet President, Nikolai Podgorny, has promised Soviet help for the overthrow of what he called "colonial oppression" in Africa.
 President Podgorny is on a tour of three African nations in the front line of the fight against Rhodesia's Ian Smith government.
 He spent four days in Tanzania, where he had several meetings with President Julius Nyerere, and flew to Zambia for a meeting with President Kenneth Kaunda on Saturday (26 March).
 His last cal is Mozambique.

 SYNOPSIS: During his Tanzanian visit President Podgorny went on a brief tour of the country's spice island, Zanzibar.
 Tanzania's First Vice-President and Zanizibari leader, Sheikh Aboued Jumbe, organised a welcome that was more informal than the traditional military guard of honour.
 It was a day of rest for the visiting leader who had spent most of his time in discussions with Tanzanian President Julius Nyerere.
 At a banquet the previous evening at State House in Ikulu, President Nyerere criticised the western news media for its attitude towards President Podgorny's visit.

 The Soviet leader said after his arrival in Tanzania, that his country was not seeking military concessions or military bases in African countries or anywhere else.
 He also told newsmen that the Soviet Union had an identical policy with the so-called African "Front-line States" who are supporting intensified guerrilla warfare in Rhodesia.